- Get Help

 Q: Are your services only available at SFU’s Burnaby Campus Sexual Violence Support & Prevention Office?

 A: Case Managers can meet you at a location that is most comfortable for you.
 That could be at the Burnaby location of the SVSPO or at another location of your preference on any of SFU's campuses.
 Case Managers can also meet you at an alternate location off campus.
 They can also support you remotely by phone, text, email, or Zoom.

 Q: How can I book an appointment?

 A: You can connect with the Case Managers in a variety of ways.
 You can call our support line at 778.782.7233, email us at email@example.com, or connect directly with a Case Manager through their confidential emails and cell phone numbers, located on the Contact Us page on our website.
 Visit our Contact Us page for more information about our virtual drop-in hours.

 Q: How long do I have to wait for my appointment?

 A: We can usually meet with clients within 24 hours of receiving a request, during business hours.

 Q: If I make an appointment with a Case Manager, who will be present?

 A: You can choose who is present at your appointment.
-Feel free to bring a support person, a friend or request that another resource (ie: Counsellor, Victim Service worker) to be present.
+Feel free to bring a support person, such as a friend, or to request that another resource (ie: Counsellor, Victim Services Worker) be present.
 We will do our best to fulfill these requests.
 Otherwise, your appointment will be a one-on-one meeting with a Case Manager.

 Q: What is your confidentiality policy?